hAlcLeite/WesternStudyFinder/README.md

 Western Study Finder is a web application designed to help students at Western University find open classrooms and quiet spaces for studying.
 Whether libraries are full or you just need a change of scenery, this tool makes it easy to locate available study spots in real-time, so you can focus on your work.
+(Work in progress)

 ---